motivatedsloth/jquery-restful/README.md

 *onDelete* function

 *toJSON* function must return on object or data string suitable for jQuery.post data argument.

-Default built in function will create a hierarchical object.
+Built in function will create a hierarchical object.
 It filters the form elements as such $elem.find(":input:not(.exclude, button, :submit, :reset)").

 Field names of the sort events[start], events[stop] would create an object like:

     {events: {start: value1, stop: value2}}

 *fromJSON* function will receive the data to load into the form.
 The context of the form is the jQuery form element. ie this.find(":input").

-Note the built in function filters the form elements as such this.find(":input:not(.exclude, button, :submit, :reset)")
+Note the built in function filters the form elements as such this.find(":input:not(.exclude, button, :submit, :reset)") and follows the same hierarchy as *toJSON*

 *onLoad* function to run after data from server is loaded into form.
 Can be used to clean up data, or to manipulate the form as needed.